Office days and hours: Monday through Friday, 8:30 a.m. to 5 p.m.

 - If you miss more than three appointments without calling in advance to cancel, you may not be able to continue to receive care through our clinic.

 When you call for an appointment, your child will be scheduled for a sick visit at the next available appointment time, which may be later the same day or the following day.
 Your child's regular doctor might not be available to see your child for the sick visit.
 If it is after hours and you need to speak with the doctor on call, call the answering service at 503-861-5535

 If your child need a refill, please call the pharmacy.
-If your child is out of refills, call the office to find out if the prescription can be refilled over the phone.
 You may need to make an appointment with your doctor before the prescription can be refilled.

 If you believe your child needs a new prescription, he or she must first see the doctor.
 No new medications will be prescribed over the phone.

 Some services, such as diagnostic tests or well-child exams, are often not covered or have limited coverage by insurance, which would ultimately make these costs your responsibility.
 These costs may be prohibitive.
 Please review your insurance coverage.

 We accept cash, checks, Visa and MasterCard.
 Click here to learn more about our billing practices.

 If you need a referral, you will be given an information sheet explaining how the process works.
 If you have any questions, please inquire at the front desk.